-Each year, the Audit Committee adopts a fiscal cycle for its working duties and areas for which the Audit Committee is responsible.
-In 2019, adjustments were made to the Audit Committee's fiscal cycle and formal work plan.
-The Audit Committee is responsible for and monitors according to an adopted schedule, among other things, accounting and reporting, audit, internal control, corporate governance, risk management, purchases of non-audit-related services, tax payment, the parent company's guarantee and equity commitments, IT security, insurance, disputes and strategic accounting matters as well as compliance with rules and regulations and certain policy documents adopted by Ratos's Board.
-Furthermore, the Audit Committee oversees Ratos's externally operated whistleblowing system.
-The Audit Committee's work follows Ratos's interim reporting and Ratos's work on valuation matters and impairment testing, with five regular meetings held every year where the auditor participates in all Committee meetings.
-Specific matters addressed in 2019 included valuation and impairment matters, follow-up of bank terms, commitments concerning capital contributions and disputes.
-The CEO and senior executives normally attend the meetings of the Committee to present specific matters.
+Each year, the audit committee adopts a fiscal cycle for its working duties and areas for which the audit committee is responsible.
+The audit committee is responsible for and monitors according to an adopted schedule, among other things, accounting and reporting, audit, internal control, corporate governance, risk management, purchases of non-audit-related services, tax payment, the parent company's guarantee and equity commitments, IT security, insurance, disputes and strategic accounting matters as well as compliance with rules and regulations and certain policy documents adopted by Ratos's Board.
+Furthermore, the audit committee oversees Ratos's externally operated whistleblowing system.
+The audit committee's work follows Ratos's interim reporting and Ratos's work on valuation matters and impairment testing, with five regular meetings held every year where the auditor participates in all committee meetings.
+Specific matters addressed in 2020 included follow-up of bank terms, commitments concerning capital contributions and disputes.
+The CEO and senior executives normally attend the meetings of the committee to present specific matters.

-RATOS ANNUAL REPORT 2019
+48 RATOS ANNUAL REPORT 2020

-The Audit Committee submits proposals on matters that require a Board decision and the minutes are made available to all members of the Board.
-The Chairman of the Committee maintains regular contact with the company's auditor.
+The audit committee submits proposals on matters that require a Board decision and the minutes are made available to all members of the Board.
+The Chairman of the committee maintains regular contact with the company's auditor.